CyberScout/conventions-and-standards/Java.md

 superset of Java.
 See the [Groovy](Groovy.md) document for rules and conventions that are specific to Groovy, or differ from Java.

+## Java Configuration

+JDK version 8.x must be used for all new development.

+For web applications and APIs, Spring Boot must be used.
+The application should run as a standalone JAR (embedded Tomcat or Jetty).
+Alternatively, it may be packaged as a WAR and run in a JBoss EAP application server, but only if the facilities of a full application server are needed.

+### Build

+Gradle must be used to build Java projects.

 ## Package and File Structure

 Source files will follow Java's requirements: